UBC-CIC/commit2act/docs/DeploymentGuide.md

       (The price class for the CloudFront Distriution, more info on which may be best for you can be found at https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/PriceClass.html, however the default value will work perfectly fine for North American deployments.
 Allowed values: PriceClass_100, PriceClass_200, PriceClass_All)
    Parameter MinConfidenceThreshold [70]:
       (The minimum percent confidence required to accept a label during image validation with Rekognition, from our testing 70 is the best to use, but it can be modified)
+   Parameter CognitoAdminName []: <NAME TO USE FOR ADMIN ACCOUNT>
+      (For the first administrator user, whatever name you want associated to the account, can be your full name, or any other name you want)
+   Parameter CognitoAdminEmail []: <EMAIL TO USE FOR ADMIN ACCOUNT>
+      (For the first administrator user, what ever email you want associated to the account.
+This will be used for login, and you will receive a temporary passowrd to this email for your first login)

    #Shows you resources changes to be deployed and require a 'Y' to initiate deploy
    Confirm changes before deploy [y/N]: y